Below is the summary of the smart cloud video surveillance industrial deployment, with an outlook of its functions, capabilities and applications.

 Pulp and paper mill

-Segezha Pulp and Paper Mill was looking for a way to improve production efficiency and predict paper web rupture on its paper and cardboard machines.
+One of the largest Pulp and Paper Mill factory in Russia was looking for a way to improve production efficiency and predict paper web rupture on its paper and cardboard machines.
 Disregard of machine maintenance routine and operator-contributed process violations result in product flaws, such as paper breaks, tail cutter clogging, as well as folds, creases and holes through the paper web.

 The factory installed a smart video surveillance system designed by MTS AI to address these issues.
 The system is built with industrial high-speed illuminated cameras, business process automation software and an ML model trained to recognize product flaws in the video feed.
 The solution helped the factory predict paper web ruptures on its machines with up to 90% accuracy.